 What did the Forum achieve?

 In June 2000 the Forum drew up a Compact between Bristol City Council and Bristol’s lesbian, gay and bisexual community.
 The Compact was an agreement between Bristol City Council and organisations from the lesbian, gay and bisexual community.
 The aims of the Compact were to:

 - Work towards equality of access to services and resources which are controlled by Bristol City Council.

 - Promote understanding and respect for the lesbian, gay and bisexual community and its citizens.

 - Empower lesbian, gay and bisexual people to become actively involved in community life

 Between April 2008 and November 2009, the Forum conducted a campaign entitled “Challenging Homophobia, Supporting Equality In Schools”, resulting in the Council signing-up to Stonewall’s ‘Education Champions’ programme.

-In 2008-9 the Forum conducted a study, funded by the Equality and Human Rights Commission (EHRC), to reserach the experience, degree of inclusion and needs of people who identify as LGB and are also members of Bristol’s diverse BME/Faith Communities.
+- in 2008-9 we conducted a study, funded by the Equality and Human Rights Commission (EHRC), to reserach the experience, degree of inclusion and needs of people who identify as LGB and are also members of Bristol’s diverse BME/Faith Communities.

-The Forum continues to act as a key consultee to the City’s administration, statutory, voluntary and community organisations like the NHS Bristol PCT, Fire and Rescue Service, Safety Scrutiny Commission, to mention but three, contributing 15 years of experience of campaigning and organising in Bristol to inform service and information provision services for LGBT communities.
+- continued to act as a key consultee to the City’s administration, statutory, voluntary and community organisations like the NHS Bristol PCT, Fire and Rescue Service, Safety Scrutiny Commission, contributing 26 years of experience of campaigning and organising in Bristol that informed service design and delivery, as well as information provision services for LGBT communities.

-Alongside its roles in campaigning, consultation and information provision, every year the Forum celebrate and supports the major events in the calendar of City’s LGBT life: LGBT History Month, IDAHO, Pride Bristol, the LGBT Film Festival, Trans Pride SouthWest and Trans Day of Remembrance.
+Alongside its roles in campaigning, consultation and information provision, every year the Forum celebrate and supports the major events in the calendar of City’s LGBT life: LGBT History Month, IDAHO, Bristol Pride, the LGBT Film Festival, Trans Pride SouthWest and Trans Day of Remembrance.